brian433677/AKI-Predictive-Modeling/README.md

 The workflow of this project is as follow:

--Create a comprehensive demographics of patients based on MIMIC-iii, including age of death, discharge, and ethnicitiy.
+-Create a comprehensive demographics of patients based on MIMIC-iii, including age of death and discharge.

 -Train a random forest classifier then utilizes gradient boosting through XGBoost